nkemregina/osswithregina/README.md

 To be a part of "Open Source Stories with Regina" and listen to my weekly interviews, follow me on Twitter and join my Twitter Spaces sessions.
 My Twitter handle is [@reginaoradata](https://twitter.com/reginaoradata).
 Stay updated with my latest interviews, engage with the open source community, and learn from the inspiring women in the field.

-## Project Details 💡

-The "Open Source Stories with Regina" project is focused on sharing stories, insights, and advice from women who have made a significant impact in the open source community.
-My primary platform for sharing these stories is through Twitter Spaces.
-Twitter Spaces is a feature on Twitter where live audio conversations take place.
-It allows users to listen to interviews, ask questions, and interact with the speakers and other participants in real-time.

 ## Contributing 🚀

 I welcome contributions from individuals who are passionate about open source and promoting gender diversity.
 Here are some ways you can contribute to the project: